Incontinence Care For Seniors: 9 Tips for Caregivers

 The shame and embarrassment that incontinence can cause are stressful for both your older adult and you.

-Treating it as a normal part of life helps to ease the tension.
+Treating it as a regular part of life helps to ease the tension.
 Reassure them that it’s ok and take a matter-of-fact approach to cleanup.

 After an accident, gentle humor also helps to diffuse a tense situation.
 While still being respectful, find ways to see the silly side of things and encourage laughter.